Debtwire Restructuring Forum Germany 2023

 CEST

-Panel presentations - Distressed sectors deep dive: Opportunities and challenges
+Fireside Chat - Distressed sectors deep dive: Opportunities and challenges

-The retail market was hit hard by Covid-19 and measures to curb the spread of the virus, but a big wave of restructurings has not taken place yet.
 As the pandemic seems to fade, new issues are growing, including, inflation and the war in Ukraine are the new challenges for the industry.
 How are businesses in Germany coping with the pressure and what’s the view from investors in those spaces?

 CEST